How do strikes affect students in English Studies?

 What should departments do next?

 Given how consistently negative NSS comments are on strikes (sentiment index −57.1) and that younger students account for 91.8% of these comments, prioritise mitigation for large, full-time undergraduate cohorts.
 Protect learning and assessment continuity, keep communications precise and frequent, and make mitigation activity visible and trackable by module and programme.
-These steps reduce disruption in English Studies, even when discipline-level comment data are unavailable in this extract.
+These steps reduce disruption in English Studies, even when discipline-level comment data are not available in this extract.

 How Student Voice Analytics helps you

-• Produces concise, anonymised summaries for programme teams, unions and committees, with export-ready tables for governance papers.
+• Produces concise, anonymised summaries for programme teams, unions, and committees, with export-ready tables for governance papers.

 Request a walkthrough

-Book a Student Voice Analytics demo
+Book a free Student Voice Analytics demo

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.

 • All-comment coverage with HE-tuned taxonomy and sentiment.

-• Versioned outputs with TEF-ready governance packs.
+• Versioned outputs with TEF-ready reporting.

 • Benchmarks and BI-ready exports for boards and Senate.